kornia/kornia/docs/source/applications/image_augmentations.rst

 :py:class:`~kornia.augmentation.container.PatchSequential` and
 :py:class:`~kornia.augmentation.container.VideoSequential`.

-Our augmentations package is highly inspired by Torchvision-like augmentation APIs while may not reproduce Torchvision, because Kornia is a library aligns to OpenCV functionalities, not PIL.
-Besides, pure floating computation is used in Kornia which guarantees a better precision without any float -> uint8 conversions.
+Our augmentations package is highly inspired by torchvision augmentation APIs while our intenttion is not to replace it.
+Kornia is a library that aligns beter to OpenCV functionalities enforcing floating operators to guarantees a better precision without any float -> uint8 conversions plus on device acceleration.

-For detailed comparison, please checkout the `Colab: Kornia Playground <https://colab.research.google.com/drive/1T20UNAG4SdlE2n2wstuhiewve5Q81VpS#revisionId=0B4unZG1uMc-WR3NVeTBDcmRwN0NxcGNNVlUwUldPMVprb1dJPQ>`_.
+However, we provide the following guide to migrate kornia <-> torchvision.
+Please, checkout the `Colab: Kornia Playground <https://colab.research.google.com/drive/1T20UNAG4SdlE2n2wstuhiewve5Q81VpS#revisionId=0B4unZG1uMc-WR3NVeTBDcmRwN0NxcGNNVlUwUldPMVprb1dJPQ>`_.

 .. code-block:: python